ReflectionHLE/ReflectionHLE/README.md

 - Reflection Keen Dreams, Reflection Catacomb and Reflection Wolfenstein 3D are all released under the GNU GPLv2+.
 See gpl-2.0.txt for more details.

-- Reflection Wolfenstein 3D is additionally available under the original terms for the Wolfenstein 3D sources from 1995.
-See id-wolf3d.txt for details.

 The terms applying to each component separately:

 - The ported Keen Dreams, Catacomb 3-D, The Catacomb Adventures Series and